eivindr/sqlc/README.md

 Also note that if the iter function return an error, the streaming query will close and return the error.

+### Building this fork

+Clone and run `go build ./cmd/sqlc/main.go` from withing the project root.

 ## Overview

 - [Documentation](https://docs.sqlc.dev)